o-p-n/deployer/README.md

 ### `kubectl` Assumptions

-Using `deployer` requires the `kubectl` configuration file has a context defined for each named environment.
-It also expects any connectivity requirements (e.g., SSH forwarding) are established and ready before executing `deployer`.
+Using `deployer` expects any connectivity requirements (e.g., SSH forwarding) are established and ready before executing `deployer`.
+It also assumes the current context is appropriate for the specified environment, although the `--context` flag can be used to specify a different context.

 ### Secrets Management